BrindhaSubramanian/DataScienceChallenge/README.md

 #Clustering Analysis

 #a) How will I cluster users?
-I will cluster users based on the following statements,
+I will cluster users based on the following,
 #Potential respondants to advertisements vs others
+#Based on the search content - Queries have to be categorized into eg. kids search, teenager, adult
 #Cluster based on the time of the day - Active hours of Students - evening/night, kids - Afternoon and evening,
-#housewife - Afternoon and evening
+#housewife/househusband - Afternoon and evening
 #those who search with short query vs long query
-#Based on the search content - Queries have to be categorized into eg. kids search, teenager, adult

 #b) Features considered